US CYBER GAMES®

 - Selecting the US Cyber Team.

-Developed in collaboration with 2021–22 CTF Coach Jasmine Jackson, the US Cyber Games Accelerated Training Program is a limited seat, by coach invitation only, program for US Cyber Combine athletes who demonstrate drive and potential but may benefit from additional cybersecurity training and mentoring.
+The US Cyber Games Pipeline Program is a limited seat, by coach invitation only, program for US Cyber Combine athletes who demonstrate drive and potential but may benefit from additional cybersecurity training and mentoring.
 The program aims to better train and mentor individuals interested in cybersecurity professions.

-What is the purpose of the Accelerated Training Program?
+What is the purpose of the Pipeline Program?

-The US Cyber Games Accelerated Program has been established to identify high-potential athletes who would benefit from special access to cybersecurity education, training, and mentoring.
+The US Cyber Games Pipeline Program has been established to identify high-potential athletes who would benefit from special access to cybersecurity education, training, and mentoring.

 Participation in this program is by coach invitation only.

-For more information about cyber athletes, visit our Athletes website page or email info@uscybergames.com.
+For more information about cyber athletes, visit our Athlete website page or email info@uscybergames.com.

 For more information about coaching, visit our Coaches website page or email info@uscybergames.com.